rbachawal/Mywork/doc/Security.md

 #### Reporting Format

 To make your reporting meaningful and help us understand the nature and scope of the issue, please include the following information.

+**TODO** Add the reporting format.

 This is not an exhaustive list, we request you to include as much information as possible to help us quicky triage your reporting.

 #### Preferred Languages